Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       DASHEventMessageBoxes.

       5c.
-In the case of 5, the timescale of the DASHEventMessageBox SHOULD match the value specified in the media header box "mdhd" of the timed metadata track.
+In the case of 5, the timescale of the DASHEventMessageBox SHOULD match the value specified in the MediaHeaderBox ("mdhd") of the timed metadata track.

       5d.
 In the case of 5, the sample should contain all DASHEventMessageBoxes